Principles of operator algebras: 5d. Quantum spaces

 Now since the direct unions of sets correspond to direct sums at the level of the associated algebras of functions, in the classical case, we can take the following formula as a definition for a direct union of sets, in the general, noncommutative case:

-Now by remembering the definition of $M_N$, we are led to the conclusion that the solution to our quantum measured space equation above is as follows:
+With this, and by remembering the definition of $M_N$, we are led to the conclusion that the solution to our quantum measured space equation above is as follows:

-However, for fully solving the problem, in the spirit of Definition 5.26, we still have to discuss the traces on $L^\infty(X)$.
-Such a trace can only appear as a linear combination of the traces of the components, with certain weights $\lambda_i>0$, summing up to 1:
+For fully solving our problem, in the spirit of the new Definition 5.30, we still have to discuss the traces on $L^\infty(X)$.
+We are led in this way to the following statement:

-We are therefore done, or almost, the last question, which is a bit philosophical, being that of understanding whether, among these traces, there is a ``canonical'' one.
-The first thought here would go to the trace having equally distributed weights, as follows:

-This is motivated for instance by the fact that our trace $tr:A\to\mathbb C$ is uniquely determined by its restriction to the center of our algebra, $tr:Z(A)\to\mathbb C$, and since we have $Z(A)=\mathbb C^k$, we are therefore left with choosing a trace, as follows:

-And common sense tells us that the good choice here can only be the standard trace, corresponding to the choice of the weigths $\lambda_i=1/k$ for the global trace, as above.
-However, this is a not the correct choice.
-The point indeed is that, when using the pair $(A,tr)$ in practice, in connection with various advanced questions, the different sized blocks $M_{n_i}(\mathbb C)$ should correspond to different sized weights $\lambda_i>0$.
-The solution to the problem, along with a summary of the above discussion, is as follows:

 \begin{theorem} The finite quantum measured spaces are the spaces

 according to the following formula, for the associated algebras of functions:

 The cardinality $|X|$ of such a space is the following number,